DarKim59/Blaise_Case_Handler/README.md

 # Installing the Service

   - Build the Solution
-    - In Visual Studio select "Release" as the Solution Confiiguration
+    - In Visual Studio select "Release" as the Solution Configuration
-    - Select "Build" from the toolbar
+    - Select the "Build" menu
-    - Select "Build Solution" from the "Build" dropdown
+    - Select "Build Solution" from the "Build" menu
-  - Copy the release files to the program install location on the server
+  - Copy the release files (/bin/release/) to the program install location on the server
   - Run the installer against the release build
     - Open command prompt as administrator
     - Navigate to the windows service installer location